insightsengineering/cards/tests/testthat/_snaps/filter_ard_hierarchical.md

       filter_ard_hierarchical(ard, A > 5)
     Condition
       Error in `filter_ard_hierarchical()`:
       !
-The expression provided as `filter` includes condition for statistic or `by` variable "A" which is not present in the ARD.
+The expression provided as `filter` includes condition for statistic "A" which is not present in the ARD and does not correspond to any of the `by` variable levels. i Valid filter terms for variable "AETERM" are: "n", "N", "p", and "TRTA".

+---

+    Code
+      filter_ard_hierarchical(ard, n > 1, var = "A")
+    Condition
+      Error in `filter_ard_hierarchical()`:
+      !
+Error processing `var` argument.
+      !
+Can't select columns that don't exist. x Column `A` doesn't exist. i Select among columns "SEX", "RACE", and "AETERM"

+---

+    Code
+      filter_ard_hierarchical(ard, n > 1, var = c(SEX, RACE))
+    Condition
+      Error in `filter_ard_hierarchical()`:
+      !
+Only one variable can be selected as `var`.

+---

+    Code
+      filter_ard_hierarchical(ard, n > 1, var = RACE)
+    Condition
+      Error in `filter_ard_hierarchical()`:
+      !
+No statistics available in the ARD for variable "RACE".
+In order to filter on "RACE" it must be specified in the `include` argument when the ARD is created.

 ---